Invertisment/pbft/README.md

 The application doesn't implement views and master-node.
 The `Network` object acts as a master-node object for the current view.
+Signatures are not checked, digests are hardcoded.

+Logic of PBFT is found in `node.rs`, `State` struct.

 #### The app has two modes of running:
 1. non-interactive smoke-test mode